Friendship Force of Baton Rouge

 To view various slide shows on this page, (1) hover the cursor over the main picture on the left and click on Play/Pause button or Direction Arrows or (2) scroll and click any photo in the thumbnails to the right.

 On Tuesday, April 8, the San Diego Friendship Force arrived in Baton Rouge, including Sharon Barker, Lauren Beaudy, Gary DeMonto, Nancy Iches, Dorothy Olsen, Carolyn Tatum, Kathy Velasco and Nancy Walsh.
 They were joined by Diane Hooker from Billings, Montana, who is a member of our Baton Rouge Club and Sharon Van Loo and Lorali Renolds from Sea Side, Oregon.
 Three members of the San Diego Club had spent the previous three days in New Orleans.
 Chris Pomfret, our member in New Orleans, had been very helpful with information on what to see and where to stay.
-Our Home Hosts for the Journey were Tony and Sherry Dodson, Lin Ashton, Barbara Wittkopt, Thornton Cofield, Mike Wyble, Trudy Ivy, Art and Karen Vingiello, and Shelia Melancon.
+Our Home Hosts for the Journey were Tony and Sherry Dodson, Lin Ashton, Barbara Wittkopt and Thornton Cofield, Mike Wyble and Trudy Ivy, Art and Karen Vingiello, and Shelia Melancon.
 The Welcome Party was held that night at Williamsburg Senior Living Community.
 Members of FFBR were assigned dishes to accompany the entree of chicken fingers from Piccadilly Restaurant.
-Our Ambassadors were treated to a wonderful and informative presentation by Jay Dardenne, former legislator, Secretary of State, Lt.
+Sharon Barker, the Ambassador JC, handed out sheets of short unusual facts and encouraged FFBR folks to match each fact with a San Diego visitor by talking with them tonight and during the week.
+(See Farewell party below for more.)
+Everyone was then treated to a wonderful and informative presentation by Jay Dardenne, former legislator, Secretary of State, Lt.
 Governor, and Commissioner of Administration.
 His topic was “Why Louisiana Ain't Mississippi-or Any Place Else.
 Thanks to Art Vingiello for arranging for Jay to speak.

 Our first stop on Wednesday, April 9, was the LSU Burden Rural Life Museum which was named one of the “Top 10 outdoor museums in the World" by the British Museum.
 It offers an immense collection of artifacts from farms, plantations, and houses.
 The open-air museum has a 5-star rating from AAA and has more than 30 historic buildings.
 Donnie Shields and her fellow docent gave us an excellent and informative history of the grounds.
 We then drove to the BREC Soccer Park on Burbank Drive to eat lunch under a nice pavilion in bright and warm weather.
 Eating a po-boy is obligatory when visiting south Louisiana and participants had been given a menu ahead of time to pick their favorite from Rocco's Po-Boy Restaurant.